-To be given consideration, the applicant must submit letters of written support or resolutions from the municipalities, townships, and counties that would be impacted by the proposal.
+To be given consideration, the applicant should include written letters of support or resolutions from the municipalities, townships, and counties that would be impacted by the proposal.
 After consultation with the applicant, the Tollway shall establish the boundaries of the impacted area.
 In addition, the application must include letters of support from all local, state and federal elected officials who represent the impacted area.
 Any known opposition from governments, elected officials or community groups to the proposal must be disclosed.
 Potential opponents should also be identified.
+Projects with written letters of support from all impacted stakeholders and communities may receive priority consideration over projects lacking letters of support from all impacted stakeholders.